 When is the next series of Top Gear on?

-Last year, Top Gear aired three series – first in February, then in June and December – so it originally seemed likely that fans could see another series this summer, but given the COVID-19 pandemic it’s likely that this could be slightly later than originally planned.
+Last year, Top Gear aired three series – first in February, then in June and December – so it originally seemed likely that fans could see another series this summer, but given the COVID-19 pandemic it was broadcast slightly later than originally planned, and in a shorter five-part run.

 Filming on the series, including several overseas trips, was underway before the pandemic hit but was put on hold as production stalled across the industry.